Agent-Hellboy/pyytdata/README.rst

 using
 -----

-   May be first step toward moving the package from a Toy packge to an usable package.
+   Maybe the first step toward moving the package from a Toy package to a usable package.

-   An API which will take the url of youtube video and provide metadata of the video and the channel which has uploaded that video
+   An API which will take the URL of youtube video and provide metadata of the video and the channel which has uploaded that video .

 .. code-block:: python